Turn messy R scripts intocleaninteractivereproducibleonlinereports

 Yan's recent talk showcased his R programming course, brilliantly tailored for beginners.
 Leveraging his deep expertise in the R ecosystem and common challenges, the course is a perfect launchpad to boost productivity in R.

 🔥 Early Access

-The course is currently in development, with a new lesson set to be released each week.
+The course is currently under development and is scheduled for completion on March 8th.
 Price will double upon completion of the entire course!